-In accordance with Section 12 (1) of the DTA Act 2008 the Authority is statutorily obliged to make a strategic transport plan for the GDA every six years.
-The Authority is required to publish its first transport strategy not later than one year following the review of the Regional Planning Guidelines for the GDA, which was completed in June 2010.
+In accordance with Section 12 (1) of the DTA Act 2008 the Authority is statutorily obliged to make a Strategic Transport Plan for the Greater Dublin Area (GDA) every six years.
+The Authority is required to publish its first transport strategy not later than one year following the review of the Regional Planning Guidelines for the GDA, which were completed in June 2010.

-Legislation stipulates that the Strategy should be consistent with the Regional Planning Guidelines for the GDA, that it should prepared in such form or manner as may be directed by the Minister for Transport, and that in preparing the Strategy, the Authority should consult with and consider the views of a range of stakeholders and the wider public.
+Legislation6 stipulates that the Strategy should be consistent with the Regional Planning Guidelines for the GDA, that it should prepared in such form or manner as may be directed by the Minister for Transport, and that in preparing the Strategy, the Authority should consult with and consider the views of a range of stakeholders and the wider public.